 Under Indiana law, a person can be guilty of feticide for attempting to end a pregnancy, even if the fetus survives.

 After being abandoned by a married man who promised to start a new family with her, Shuai was severely depressed.
 Pregnant with a baby with this man, she tried to kill herself by taking rat poison.
 After being taken to a hospital, Shuai gave birth to a daughter by C-section whom she named Angel and survived for three days before dying in her arms.
 After the baby’s death, she was so distraught she had another breakdown and was transferred to the mental health wing where she spent a month.

 Shuai was charged with murder and attempted feticide in 2010.
 After continued public attention and protest, a plea agreement was offered in 2013.
 Shuai pleaded guilty to criminal recklessness and was sentenced to 178 days in jail.

 Despite being originally passed in 1979 to prosecute third-party actors who attacked pregnant women, fetal homicide laws have recently been used against pregnant women themselves in several states, including Indiana.

-According to the Guttmacher Institute, some 75% of abortion patients in 2014 were poor or low-income.
-Twenty-six percent of patients had incomes of 100–199% of the federal poverty level, and 49% had incomes of less than 100% of the federal poverty level.
+According to the Guttmacher Institute, 75% of abortion patients in 2014 were poor or low-income.
+Twenty-six percent of patients had incomes of 100–199% of the federal poverty level and 49% had incomes of less than 100% of the federal poverty level.

 The reasons patients gave for having an abortion underscored their understanding of the responsibilities of parenthood and family life.
-The three most common reasons—each cited by three-fourths of patients—were concern for or responsibility to other individuals; the inability to afford raising a child; and the belief that having a baby would interfere with work, school or the ability to care for dependents.
+The three most common reasons—each cited by three-fourths of patients—were a concern for or responsibility to other individuals; the inability to afford to raise a child; and the belief that having a baby would interfere with work, school, or the ability to care for dependents.
 Half said they did not want to be a single parent or were having problems with their husband or partner.